What the Data Actually Says About Tuition in Singapore — A Review of the Research

 1. Remedial vs. enrichment tuition have different effect profiles

-Students receiving tuition to address specific learning gaps or exam failures show clearer, more consistent gains than students receiving tuition as general enrichment on top of adequate school performance.
-This makes intuitive sense: if a student genuinely cannot do long division, targeted practice with a tutor addressing that gap has a specific mechanism of action.
-If a student can already do long division competently, more drilling adds less marginal value.
+This makes intuitive sense: if a student genuinely cannot do fraction operations, targeted practice with a tutor addressing that gap has a specific mechanism of action.
+If a student can already do fraction operations competently, more drilling adds less marginal value.

 The practical implication: remedial tuition at the right time, for a specific identified gap, has better evidence behind it than perpetual enrichment tuition.